alessandrocasalino/xAct_notebooks/README.md

 A collection of didactic and research notebooks with Mathematica tensor algebra add-on xAct.

+*Please cite the relevant publications below if you use these notebooks for any paper!* :-)

 ## Notes

 - **xAct_Proca maxwell.nb**: also containes TexAct examples (conversion of output from Mathematica to LaTeX)